Julius-88/Julius-88/README.md

 ![logo (2)](https://github.com/Julius-88/Julius-88/assets/63728874/dd8f7d13-d7ff-44be-b54a-2112b71529f2)

 # About Me
 Driven by a passion for realizing ideas, I transitioned from a long-standing sales career to programming.
 This journey started when I met a couple of coders and saw the potential to make my ideas come to life.
 In pursuit of this new path, I successfully completed a two-year Front End program at KYH in 2022.
-However, my thirst for knowledge was not quenched, leading me to join the Full Stack Software Developer program at the Code Institute.
-With just two projects left before graduation, I can confidently say this journey, though filled with ups and downs, has enriched my skills immensely and cultivated a continuous desire for growth.
-I am eagerly anticipating applying this knowledge to more real-world projects.
+However, my thirst for knowledge was not quenched, leading me to join the Full Stack Software Developer program at the Code Institute which I have now graduated from 30th of April 2024.
+I can confidently say this journey, though filled with ups and downs, has enriched my skills immensely and cultivated a continuous desire for growth.

+I am currently applying all that I have learned on several websites that I am creating for my friends businesses.

 When I am not immersing myself in code, I am exploring other aspects of life.
 I enjoy watching horror and thriller films with my family, gaming with friends over discord, and embarking on adventurous journeys.
 Exploring new places and trying new things is a passion of mine.
-I am currently planning trips to Mallorca with friends and Thailand with my family, both of which I am visiting for the first time.
-I am excited to see what these countries have to offer.

 [Click here to go to my portfolio](https://julius-88.github.io/portfolio-3.0/)